zaphosting/docs/docs/dedicated-linux-openclaw.md

 http://127.0.0.1:18789/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 Since the web interface is bound to `127.0.0.1`, it cannot be accessed directly from the internet.
-To securely access it from your PC, create an SSH tunnel that forwards the OpenClaw port from the Dedicated Server to your local machine.
+To securely access it from your PC, create an SSH tunnel that forwards the OpenClaw port from the VPS/Dedicated Server to your local machine.

 On your PC, open a terminal and run: